How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 Disable fast startup

-Fast Startup can occasionally conflict with drivers or devices, leading to BSOD issues like Bad Pool Header.
-Several users report, disabling the fast startup feature helps them fix different blue screen errors on Windows PC.
+Fast Startup can sometimes conflict with drivers or devices and lead to BSODs such as the Bad Pool Header error.
+Several users report that disabling Fast Startup helps fix different Blue Screen errors on Windows PCs.

 • Press Windows + R, type powercfg.cpl, and press Enter.